-The numerator of the fraction of the standard apportionment formula is the property factor plus the payroll factor plus two times the sales factor.
+For the standard apportionment ratio, the numerator of the fraction of the standard apportionment formula is the property factor plus the payroll factor plus two times the sales factor.
 The denominator of the fraction is four.
-For tax years beginning from and after December 31, 2013, the numerator of the fraction of the enhanced apportionment formula is the sum of 7.5 times the property factor plus 7.5 times the payroll factor plus 85 times the sales factor.
-The denominator of the fraction is 100.
+Use the numbers located on the left-hand side of Schedule E, column A, to double-weight the sales factor.